openlayers/workshop/doc/en/basics/geolocation.md

 ### View the Result

-When we look at the map in the web browser ({{ book.workshopUrl }}/), we will probably get asked whether we want to give the page access to our location.
+When we look at the map in the web browser ({{book.workshopUrl}}/), we will probably get asked whether we want to give the page access to our location.
 After answering 'Yes', an animated zoom should take us to our current location.